lightcastercoldheart/apollo/README.md

 >>are containers where generated data and interactive information will be populated into.
 They conform to a grid and change in height depending on the type and amount of information they are holding.

 >>Header Card
 >>-Header cards contain interactive elements that summarize the overall content of the generated guide.
+They are placed on top of each generated guide, providing users with anchored links that can easily direct them to a particular topic/card they are interested in

 >>1 - Guide Title
 >>> Contains version information of generated guide (look into Github branching system)
 >>> Provides information on available features for the guide (quiz, leaderboard, user tracking)
 >>> Provides information on relative generated guides (will be able to show if it is based off of a parent guide as well as its children guides)
 >>> Title subheaders will provide users with information on its parent guide / system guide (more on back-end information, maybe a tree that shows the parent-child system of the guide and their connections)

 >>2 - Linked Content Outline
 >>> Content throughought the guide is interlinked and opens up certain cards that contain the linked information on the outline